amnh/BridgeUP-STEM-Oceans-Six/labs/netCDF_files_112918.md

 `conda install ipykernel
 python -m ipykernel install`

 4. Open up Atom again.
 You should be ready to rock and roll!
-Find the script we were working on two weeks ago, called netCDF_script_yourinitials.py, and drag it into Atom.
+Find the script we were working on two weeks ago, called netCDF_script_**yourinitials**.py, and drag it into Atom.

 5. Let's play around with Atom!
 You can run individual lines by clicking on them and pressing `shift-enter`.
-You should see a little check mark next to the line if it doesn't have any output.
+You should see a little check mark next to the line if it has run successfully.
 Try writing a print statement and running that -- where does the output show up?

-6. Replace the absolute path in your .py file that leads to the "sea_surface_temp.nc" file with the absolute path that leads to the "Bermuda_data_SLA.nc" file.
+6. In the .py file you have opened, there is an absolute path.
+Find it, and replace it with the absolute path to the "Bermuda_data_SLA.nc" file.
 (This is the file you downloaded on Tuesday -- you may have Slacked me the absolute path).
 This is our data for our project, and we'll be working with it for now on.

-7. [How to get them to start exploring on their own?]
+7. Time to explore our dataset!

-Use these [tutorial](http://snowball.millersville.edu/~adecaria/ESCI386P/esci386-lesson14-Reading-NetCDF-files.pdf) to figure out what information our dataset contains.
-Your mission: Figure out what the latitude and longitude range is for our file (i.e., what is its spatial coverage) and what is the resolution (how many degrees between each point?
-Try to draw it.
+## Your mission: Work with a partner to find out what the spatial coverage and resolution is for our dataset.
+(I.e, what is the minimum longitude?
+Max?
+Minimum latitude?
+Max?
+How many degrees between each point?).
+Once you have figured this out, try to draw it on a piece of paper!

-Bonus points if you can figure out what the time range is, and resolution (how many days between measurements?).
-Try to draw this as well.
+(Bonus: Figure out what the temporal coverage and resolution are (i.e. how many days does it span?
+What is the first and last day of measurement?
+How many days between each measurement?).
+Try to draw this as well.)

+Your resources:

+- Use [this tutorial](http://snowball.millersville.edu/~adecaria/ESCI386P/esci386-lesson14-Reading-NetCDF-files.pdf) and [this tutorial](http://www.ceda.ac.uk/static/media/uploads/ncas-reading-2015/10_read_netcdf_python.pdf) to figure out what information our dataset contains.
+Make sure to write down any commands you use in your .py script file!

+- This [cheat sheet](https://github.com/amnh/BridgeUP-STEM-Oceans-Six/blob/master/coding_cheat_sheet.md) may also be useful.
+You can also look at the [documentation for the netCDF4 package and the Dataset tool](http://unidata.github.io/netcdf4-python/).